by Jon Pearce | 21st Jun, 2025 | Accessibility

 If you need a simple, quick fix, then an ant-slip bathmat is certainly an option.
 However, we would always suggest a more permanent solution if in the position to do so.
 Getting a walk-in bath or walk-in shower with slip-resistant flooring will always be a great long-term solution for bathroom safety, but also means your bathroom retains its natural style, uninterrupted by any mats that may not suit it.

-If you have any questions about our slip-resistant flooring and products, give us a call and we’ll be happy to go through any questions you have.
+If you have any questions about our slip-resistant flooring and products, give us a call, and we’ll be happy to go through any questions you have.

-Taking a bath can have a positive impact on mood and well-being.
+Having a bath can have a positive impact on mood and well-being.
 But if you have a disability or limited mobility, access to safe bathing can be problematic.
 Even if you prefer to have a bath instead of a shower, you might find it difficult to get in and out of the bath safely and confidently.

 In addition, carers may be at risk of injury when helping a family member or service user to access the bathtub.
 Back injuries are a common problem for anyone who helps people with mobility issues to get in and out of the bath.